In late 2019, a new virus began generating headlines all over the world because of the unprecedented speed of its transmission.

-It’s critical to keep the mask clean.
-Wash it each time you use it.
+It’s critical to keep the mask or covering clean.
+Wash it after each time you use it.
 Avoid touching the front of it with your hands.
 Also, try to avoid touching your mouth, nose, and eyes when you remove it.

-This prevents you from possibly transferring the virus from a mask to your hands and from your hands to your face.
+This helps prevent you from possibly transferring the virus from a mask to your hands and from your hands to your face.

-Keep in mind that wearing a mask isn’t a replacement for other preventive measures, such as frequent handwashing and practicing physical distancing.
-All of them are important.
+Keep in mind that wearing a face mask or covering is not a replacement for other preventive measures, such as frequent handwashing and practicing physical distancing.
+All these preventive practices are important.

 - children under 2 years old